 Group Executive Management is responsible for all aspects involving the implementation of compensation processes within the scope of the Policy and lays down the framework thereof for the individual companies.
 It specifies the fixed and variable remuneration of the second-management-level heads, including the managers in charge of subsidiary companies.
 Furthermore, it issues annual implementing regulations to the companies and/or supervisors for the fixing of individual variable salaries.

 The individual supervisors agree tasks and goals as part of the MbO process and evaluate the achievement of goals at the end of the period.
-In addition to performance, particular attention is paid the observance of all relevant regulatory provisions.
+In addition to performance, particular attention is paid to the observance of all relevant regulatory provisions.

 Quantitative information on remuneration